About Workplace Wellness

 A healthy, motivated employee is vitally important to a workplace as a whole and has a significant impact on an employer’s bottom line.
 A worksite wellness program can help employers manage the cost of health care, benefits and insurance by providing a positive ROI.
 The annual return on investment for worksite wellness programs is $3-$6 saved for every $1 spent after about 2 to 5 years.

 Workers’ health affects the profitability of American companies in other significant ways.
-Poor health of employees is correlated with a 51% decrease in overall productivity, with lost employee productivity due to health issues costing companies an estimated $225.8 billion annually, or $1,685 per employee per year.
+Poor health of employees is correlated with a 51 percent decrease in overall productivity, with lost employee productivity due to health issues costing companies an estimated $225.8 billion annually, or $1,685 per employee per year.